NostalgiaNinja/ChaoModding_Docs/docs/troubleshooting.md

 * Go to the Data menu, and open the Color Attributes dropdown.
 If you see anything in here, remove it by clicking the - button.

 ![Blender - Color Attributes](imgs/Blender-RemoveColorAttributes.png)

+### Emote ball missing

+This happens when the alpha channel for the Emote Ball has not been set.
+A reminder that it should be AARRGGBB (Use a web color helper, and just put FF at the front of the color you want for full alpha transparency.)

+## Fruit:

+### Fruit mods - Size or rotation is weird in Black Market

+To Fix this, Import your completed model and apply your transformations.

+For Size:

+* Apply the Scale transformations by selecting the model in Object mode and pressing ++ctrl+a++ and applying by scale.

+For rotation:

+* Apply all transformations by pressing ++ctrl+a++ and applying by All.

+Note that applying all transformations will move the object origin to 0, 0, 0 in Blender World Space, so make sure your model is centered on the world origin before applying transformations.
+If your model isn't centered, right click on your model and go to Set Origin -> Origin to Geometry.

+### Model is invisible in Black Market

+This is a known bug in Sonic Adventure 2 where if a model has multiple meshes, the game will not render anything in the Black Market.
+To fix this:

+* Import your completed model into Blender (Remember to remove all other objects beforehand.)
+* select all objects
+* select your primary object (to be neat about the join you're about to make)
+* press ++ctrl+j++ to join all the objects together.